-Perspectives in Environmental Chemistry (Chemistry 100) and Perspectives in Nutrition (Chemistry 105) are specifically designed to help nonscience majors learn chemistry and relate it to the world around them.
+Perspectives in Environmental Chemistry (Chemistry 100), Perspectives in Nutrition (Chemistry 105), and The Origins of Life in the Universe (Chemistry 114) are specifically designed to help nonscience majors learn chemistry and relate it to the world around them.

 The Olin Center for Physics and Chemistry has more than 40,000 square feet of classroom, laboratory, and study space.
-Facilities and equipment used by the chemistry department include one lecture-demonstration theatre; a wellequipped biochemistry laboratory; modern scientific instrumentation (FT-NMR, FT-IR, GC-MS, HPLC, UV-VIS, AA, 10 molecular modeling workstations); a data analysis room; an organic chemistry instrumentation room; special laboratories for general chemistry, organic chemistry, and advanced analytical, physical, and inorganic chemistry; and student-faculty research laboratories.
+Facilities and equipment used by the chemistry department include one lecture-demonstration theatre; a well-equipped biochemistry laboratory; modern scientific instrumentation (FT-NMR, FT-IR, GC-MS, HPLC, UV-VIS, AA, 12 molecular modeling workstations); a data analysis room; an organic chemistry instrumentation room; special laboratories for general chemistry, organic chemistry, and advanced analytical, physical, and inorganic chemistry; and student-faculty research laboratories.